Transforming Education: Knowing, Learning, and Being

 You will learn

-Develop a vision of education that is framed within an understanding of spiritual and material prosperity and based on the oneness of humanity and justice.
+Develop a vision of education that is grounded in an understanding of spiritual and material prosperity, and based on the unity of humanity and the pursuit of justice.

-Identify and critically analyze aspects of our current formal education system that perpetuate oppression and identify appropriate responses to these forces.
+Identify and critically analyze contemporary issues in education that perpetuate oppression and identify appropriate responses.

-Develop critical understandings that are informed by the twofold moral purpose – personal and collective change.
+Develop critical understandings informed by the twofold moral purpose of personal and collective change.

 “Eschew any trace of prejudice and paternalism” in education and develop a nobility-based perspective toward all humanity, especially toward historically oppressed populations.